kouddy/wisedata-client/README.md

 print(df)
 ```

-The above code will return the following dataframe:
+The above code will return following dataframe:

 ```
         count